microsoft/ivy/doc/proving.md

     property X <= 0 -> sum(X) <= X
     property sum(X) <= X -> sum(X+1) <= X + 1

-The `auto` tactic can prove both of these using the definition of `sum`.
+The `auto` tactic can prove both of these using the definition of `sum`, if we allow it to use undecidable theories.
+Later, we'll se a more reliable way to do this, however.

 Generally, when a theory such as the theory of integer arithmetic is instantiated, a suitable induction schema such as the above is made available.